seriouz/letsencrypt-autorenew-docker/README.md

   - `sub.domain1.com,sub.domain2.com`
   - `my.other.domain.com sub.domain1.com,sub.domain2.com`
 - **EMAIL** : email of the certificates supplicant
 - **CONCAT** : whether to concatenate the full chain of the certificate authority with the certificate's private key.
 This is required for example for haproxy.
-Otherwise the full chain and private key are kept in separate files which is required for example for nginx and apache
+Otherwise the full chain and private key are kept in separate files which is required for example for nginx and apache **and** the concatenated file is produced.
 - **HEALTH_CHECK_URL** : a publicly accessible health check url on which the software in the docker container can verify and wait for the docker host to be up and ready to accept connections

 #### Example